i-vishnuraj/dash-python/README.md

 #Inspiration from autoplotter package

 Currently the script provides basic bar, pie and heatmap across data features.
-More additions in progress.
+Additional graphs in progress.